nicolafisherwriter/nfwdg/_notes/how compiling a daily log in Napkin improves my idea generation.md

 ---
-Date: 13th February, 2022

-Link: world
+title: how compiling a daily log in Napkin improves my idea generation

-Tags: writing
+tags: writing
 ---

-# how compiling a daily log in Napkin improves my idea generation

 Sometimes two paths collide to create a perfect storm.
 This happened for me recently.